0xAX/asm/content/asm_5.md

 ### %rotate directive

-The `%rotate` directive provides abilities to rotate the input arguments given to the macro.
+The `%rotate` directive allows you to rotate the input arguments given to the macro.
 The arguments are rotated to the left by one position.
-This directive usually useful in conjunction with the next - `%rep` directive.
+This directive is usually used together with the next `%rep` directive.

 ### %rep directive

-This directive provides ability to repeat the given code pre-defined number of times.
+This directive allows you to repeat the given code for a pre-defined number of times.
 Its form looks like:

 ```assembly
 %rep COUNT